The bladder is an organ that stores urine. In the case of dogs, it is located within the dog’s abdomen in the area between the rear legs.

 Diagnosis is by a urinalysis to check for bacteria, white blood cells and red blood cells in the urine.

-X-rays may be taken in order to rule out the possibility of bladder stones.
+The vet may also take X-rays in order to rule out the possibility of bladder stones.

-Conventional treatment of canine bladder infections is the use of oral antibiotics for two to three weeks.
-After that, another urinalysis will be done to ensure that the infection has been eliminated.
+Conventional treatment of canine bladder infections is the use of oral antibiotics for one to two weeks.
+After that, the vet will do another urinalysis to ensure that the infection has been eliminated.

 Cranberries (also blackberries and raspberries) are effective in preventing cystitis.
 They help to keep bacteria from adhering to the lining of the bladder and the urethra.
 They may also help to lower urine pH.

-You can give non-sweetened cranberry juice (about half an ounce for dogs) to your dog.
-Or, you can use a cranberry powder product such as Solid Gold Berry Balance for Cats and Dogs.
+You can give non-sweetened cranberry juice (about half an ounce for dogs) to your dog, or use a cranberry powder product, or a chew treat that contains cranberries.

 Vitamin C can acidify the urine which in turn helps to control bacterial infections.
-Vitamin C also has anti-inflammatory properties and therefore can prevent infections.
+It also has anti-inflammatory properties and therefore can prevent infections.

 You can also prevent canine bladder infections by giving access to your dog fresh, clean water at all times.
 Also make sure that he has plenty of bathroom time to release himself.